Crystalline color superconductors: Introduction

-In Sec. \ref{sec:Chapter2} we shall discuss various properties of the the two-flavor CCSC phase.
-This phase, first proposed in \textcite{Alford:2000ze}, corresponds to the case where only one gap parameter is non-vanishing.
-The chromo-magnetic stability of a simple two-flavor periodic structure with a gap parameter modulated by a single plane wave (hereafter we shall refer to this phase as Fulde-Ferrell (FF) structure \cite{FF}) has been considered in \textcite{Giannakis:2004pf, Giannakis:2005vw, Giannakis:2005sa} where it has been shown that \begin{itemize} \item The presence of the chromo-magnetic instability in g2SC is exactly what one needs in order that the FF phase is energetically favored \cite{Giannakis:2004pf}. \item The FF phase in the two-flavor case has no chromo-magnetic instability (though it has gapless modes) at least in the weak coupling limit \cite{Giannakis:2005vw,Giannakis:2005sa}. \end{itemize} The stability of the FF phase in the strong coupling case has been studied in \textcite{Gorbar:2005tx}, where it is shown that for large values of the gap parameter the FF phase cannot cure the chromo-magnetic instability.
-In \textcite{Nickel:2008ng} it has been questioned whether among the possible one-dimensional modulations, the periodic LOFF solution is the favored one.
-As we shall discuss in Sec.~\ref{sec:solitonic}, it is found that for two-flavor quark matter, a solitonic-like ground state is favored with respect to FF in the range of values $0.7 \Delta \lesssim \delta\mu \lesssim 0.78\, \Delta$.
+The case of two-flavor CCSC, first proposed by \textcite{Alford:2000ze}, corresponds to the vanishing of all but one gap parameter in Eq.~\eqref{condensate-crystal} and represents a candidate phase for curing the chromomagnetic instability in the two-flavor case.
+Indeed, the chromomagnetic stability of a simple two-flavor periodic structure with a gap parameter modulated by a single plane wave with wave vector $\bm q$ (hereafter we shall refer to this phase as Fulde-Ferrell (FF) structure \cite{FF}) has been considered by \textcite{Giannakis:2004pf, Giannakis:2005vw, Giannakis:2005sa}, where it has been shown that \begin{itemize} \item The presence of the chromomagnetic instability in g2SC is exactly what one needs in order that the FF phase is energetically favored \cite{Giannakis:2004pf}. \item The FF phase in the two-flavor case has no chromomagnetic instability (though it has gapless modes) at least in the weak coupling limit \cite{Giannakis:2005vw,Giannakis:2005sa}. \end{itemize} The stability of the FF phase in the strong coupling case has been studied by \textcite{Gorbar:2005tx}, in which it is shown that for large values of the gap parameter the FF phase cannot cure the chromomagnetic instability. \textcite{Nickel:2008ng} have questioned whether among the possible one-dimensional periodic modulations the LOFF solution is the favored one.
+According to \textcite{Nickel:2008ng}, for two-flavor quark matter a solitonic ground state is favored with respect to FF in the range of values $0.7 \Delta \lesssim \delta\mu \lesssim 0.78\, \Delta$.
 However, at least in weak coupling, the FF phase is not the crystalline structure one should compare to.
 The FF phase is slightly energetically favored with respect to unpaired quark matter and 2SC quark matter for $ \Delta/\sqrt 2< \delta\mu < 0.754\, \Delta$, but more complicated crystalline structures have larger condensation energies in a larger range of values of $\delta\mu$ \cite{Bowers:2002xr}.